-Natural dyes obtained from plants have been widely used in Mexican from the pre-hispanic era [140].
-Indigenous cultures in the western United States have used various plant species as dyes, several of which are also found in Iturbide, including Arundo donax, Cucumis melo, Gutierrezia sarothrae, Juglans major, Junieprus deppeana, Larrea trdientata, Opuntia engelmanii, Phaselus vulgaris, Prunus persica, Taraxacum officinale, and Zea mays.
+Natural dyes obtained from plants have been widely used in Mexican since the pre-hispanic era.
+Indigenous cultures in the western United States have used various plant species a dyes [98], several of which are also found in Iturbide, including Arundo donax, Cucumis melo, Gutierrezia sarothrae, Juglans major, Junieprus deppeana, Larrea trdientata, Opuntia engelmanii, Phaselus vulgaris, Prunus persica, Taraxacum officinale, and Zea mays.
 In Iturbide, we have registered the use of five species with dying properties (Appendix A).
 The leaves, branches and fruits of species of Juglandaceae (Carya and Juglans) are boiled in water to create black or dark brown dye used to color hair.
-In eastern North America, Juglans cinerea is used as dye, but also in construction as veneer, wood carvings, furniture and cabinetry [142].
+In eastern North America, Juglans cinerea is used as a dye, but also in construction as veneer, wood carvings, furniture and cabinetry [101].
 The ripe and raw fruits of Hylocereus undatus (Cactaceae) and Morus celtidifolia (Moraceae) provide intense bright red and dark purple colors of great beauty which are used directly or boiled in water to create dye for clothes, tablecloths and fibers.
 Currently, in Iturbide, the use of these techniques is sporadic and practiced by very few people, especially older adults from neighboring towns who continue practicing artisan staining methods.
-The betacyanins extracted from fruit of Hylocereus polyrhizus are used as a natural colorant for ice cream; their application causes total color changes, similar to the commercial colorant (E-162), having greater acceptability than the artificial colorant [143].
+The betacyanins extracted from the fruit of Hylocereus polyrhizus are used as a natural colorant for ice cream; their application causes total color changes, similar to the commercial colorant (E-162), having greater acceptability than the artificial colorant [102].

-3.10.
+3.2.9.
 Roof